 The solution implemented and developed by Datanet has also generated a number of positive “side effects”, with a direct effect at the operational level.
 The telepresence system has simplified routine operations – for example, the exchange of information on guards is simpler and faster.
 The on-going monitoring system delivers the support needed to define an extensive set of best practices – viewing video records allows detailed investigation of incidents and setting out measures and procedures to prevent them.
 And, last but not least, it encouraged and enhanced the observance of standard medical procedures, which led to an improvement in the quality of the medical act in the whole section.

 In addition, among the beneficiaries are the relatives of the patients, who can access the video surveillance system for limited periods, to communicate audio-video with interested persons at predetermined time intervals.

 The adoption is expanding

-In recent years, telemedicine solutions have been used outside of intensive care units, their expansion being facilitated by the development of telepresence robots – remote-controlled equipment that can be moved within the hospital and that benefits from expanded connectivity.
+In recent years, telemedicine solutions have been used outside of intensive care units, their expansion is facilitated by the development of telepresence robots – remote-controlled equipment that can be moved within the hospital and that benefits from expanded connectivity.
 (Datanet’s telemedicine solution also includes such equipment that provides audio-video transmissions and connection to medical equipment for patient data transmission.)

 In Romania, telemedicine has begun to be used more and more frequently in county hospitals, where telepresence solutions are used in particular for remote consultation in rural health care units as well as for accessing resources from specialized medical centers.